isabella232/support/INTRO.md

 ##### <a href="#io-bound" name="io-bound">`io_bound`</a>

-Used to wrap opaque clients built without affordances for cooperative concurrent IO.
+This decorator is primarily used to wrap opaque clients built without affordances for cooperative concurrent IO.
 We use this to wrap [`cx_Oracle`][cx_oracle] and other C-based clients that are built for thread-based parallelization.
 Other major use cases for `io_bound` is when getting input from standard input (`stdin`) and files.

 [cx_oracle]: https://pypi.python.org/pypi/cx_Oracle